 The Holts moved to San Antonio in 1978 where Dr. Holt joined the faculty of the Department of Ophthalmology at the University of Texas Health Science Center.
 She served the department as Director of Education, Residency Program Director and Interim Chairman before entering private practice in 1985, and continues as a Clinical Professor in the department.
 During her academic time, she wrote numerous scientific articles, book chapters and monographs on subjects ranging from facial trauma, eyelid reconstruction, cosmetic blepharoplasty, cataract surgical techniques, resident education and medical ethics.
 She served as Chief of Staff at North Central Baptist Hospital and was President of the Baptist Health System Medical Executive Board for two years.
 In 1999 she received her Master of Science in Healthcare Administration from Trinity University and served as Adjunct Professor there having developed a graduate course on “Physician Relations” to the students.
 At Trinity, she was a member of the Leadership Advisory Board for the HCA department and has most recently been selected as the Distinguished Faculty Award winner.
 She continues to be recognized in the listings of The Best Doctors in America, and “Texas Super Doctors”.

-Fourteen years ago Dr. Holt and a few colleagues began a fundraising effort to support breast cancer research.
-“Women in Medicine and Law for the Cure® ” has brought hundreds of female physicians and lawyers together to promote the event.
-They surpassed their $1,000,000 goal in 2012 and are presently close to $2 million cumulative, sent to Susan G. Komen® in the form of a restricted grant for medical research.
-In recognition of her efforts, Dr. Holt has been selected to be a “Global Ambassador” for this organization.
+Sixteen years ago, Dr. Holt and a few colleagues began a fundraising effort to support breast cancer research.
+“Women in Medicine and Law for the Cure“ has brought hundreds of female physicians and lawyers together to promote the event.
+They surpassed their $2,000,000 goal in cumulative donations sent to Susan G. Komen® in the form of a restricted grant for medical research.
+In recognition of her efforts, Dr. Holt was selected to be a “Global Ambassador” for this organization.
+In 2019, the WIMLC “re-invented” itself and will be supporting the DIVA program of ThriveWell Cancer Foundation.

 She is married to G. Richard Holt, M.D., MPH professor emeritus of otolaryngology-HNS at UTHSCSA.
-The Holt’s have two adult daughters, Allyson and Andrea, and a son, Adam, who has recently returned home from a one year deployment with the US Army in Afghanistan.
-Thanks to all of you for your thoughts and prayers!!
-They are also proud grandparents of five delightful grandsons; Noah, Jack, Austin, Sawyer, and Henry, and one granddaughter, Madeline.
+The Holt’s have two adult daughters, Allyson and Andrea, and a son, Adam.
+They are also proud grandparents of six delightful grandsons; Benjamin, Noah, Jack, Austin, Sawyer, and Henry, and two granddaughters, Annelise and Madeline.